Disabled Students AllowanceBook an appointment

 What happens at the DSA Needs Assessment?

-The Needs Assessment occurs in a relaxed environment by one of our team of qualified assessors.
+The Needs Assessment is conducted by one of our team of qualified assessors.
 They will identify the strategies which may enable you with your studies.
 This may include the consideration of assistive technology, specialist support and travel assistance.
 All strategies will be demonstrated and discussed, with specialist consideration of your condition, course and place of study.

 When will I receive my DSA Needs Assessment Report?